 (please click on name below for contact information, and to read staff bios)Sirine Shebaya, Executive Director

-Program Areas: Border Issues, Civil Rights, Detention and Deportation, Enforcement, Expedited Removal/Credible Fear, Habeas petitions, Muslim Ban
+Program Areas: Border Issues, Civil Rights, Detention and Deportation, Enforcement, Habeas petitions

 Phone: 617-227-9727 x2 · Email: Sirine Shebaya

-Executive Director Sirine Shebaya is a longtime immigrant rights advocate who focuses on combining litigation and public campaign strategies to defend and advance the rights of immigrant communities of color.
-She has litigated several high-profile cases alongside and on behalf of communities impacted by the Muslim Ban, family separation, discriminatory police practices, and immigration detention and enforcement.
-In partnership with local community groups, she led a campaign that resulted in eliminating ICE holds in most jurisdictions in Maryland.
-Sirine’s work advancing and defending immigrant rights has earned her numerous awards.
-She previously worked at the ACLU of Maryland and the Capital Area Immigrants’ Rights Coalition.
-She is very excited to be leading NIPNLG into its next chapter in the fight for immigrant justice.
+Sirine Shebaya is executive director of the National Immigration Project of the National Lawyers Guild.
+Sirine is a longtime immigrant rights advocate who focuses on combining litigation, advocacy, and public campaign strategies to defend and advance the rights of immigrant communities of color.
+She has litigated several high-profile cases alongside and on behalf of people impacted by the Muslim Ban, family separation, discriminatory police practices, and immigration detention and enforcement.
+In partnership with local community groups, she has led and participated in several campaigns to fight back against racism in the immigration system and to disentangle the immigration and criminal legal systems.
+She previously worked at the ACLU of Maryland and the Capital Area Immigrants' Rights Coalition.

 Program Areas: Terrorism Bars, Immigration Consequences of Convictions, Civil Rights

 Phone: 617-227-9727 x3 · Email: Khaled Alrabe